 Almost any type of property can be seized under civil asset forfeiture laws.
 These laws allow police to take your bank account, your vehicle, or even your home, as long as they believe it was connected with a crime.
 Even if you are never convicted of anything, there is no guarantee that your property will be returned to you once law enforcement seizes it.
 You may have to pursue legal action in order to take back your assets.

 The Equitable Sharing Program allows state and local police agencies to collaborate with federal agencies in order to seize property from individuals before transferring the seized property to federal control.
 This allows local agencies to skirt certain state-level regulations limiting forfeiture.
 Georgia has an especially high rate of equitable sharing, with police receiving an estimated 17 million each year in forfeiture proceeds.

 The intention behind forfeiture laws is good, but the potential for abuse is high.
-Innocent people lose their property and money to forfeiture laws, and without a good criminal defense lawyer, it is unlikely they will get it back.What to Do If the Police Take Your Property
+Police have outright admitted that forfeiture laws create a strong temptation to seize property, with the proceeds then used to fund their departments.
+Innocent people routinely lose their property and money to these forfeiture laws, and without a good criminal defense lawyer, it is unlikely they will get it back.What to do if the Police Take Your Property

 Once law enforcement officials seize your property, you will need to make a claim to it.
 You will have thirty days from the notice of forfeiture being sent to you to respond.
 After you respond, you will have to prepare a claim, laying out the facts of the property and why it should not be subjected to Georgia's forfeiture laws.
 You will then be required to send the claim to the police department that took your property, along with the District Attorney in charge of your case.